Apprentices

 Back to top

-During the Biopharmaceutical Associate Apprenticeship, you will learn how our products are made in order to be able to confidently support manufacturing new and existing products, process controls & validation as well as process improvement work.
+Over the course of this paid 4-year program, you will spend part of your week gaining hands-on training from our in-house industry experts learning how our products are made in order to be able to confidently support manufacturing new and existing products, process controls & validation as well as process improvement work.
+Depending on your preferences, strengths and ambition, this apprenticeship could lead to many career directions including manufacturing or process technologist, equipment and automation support, operations management and operational quality.

 What qualifications do you need?

-• High school GPA B (2.5) or above (4.0 scale)
+• High school GPA 2.5 (“B”) or above (4.0 scale)

 • High school Chemistry or Biology (GPA 2.5 or above)